chfncghn/Agent-2/README.md

 cd Agent-2
 python agent2.py
 ```
-# This ransomware is totally stealthy do not upload to github
+# This ransomware is totally stealthy do not upload to virustotal
 # For latest version of Agent2 check out for releases